 Make sure you double check the addresses and the message before you click send if you want to be safe.

 Of course, you can also send a group email the way you would normally, though this requires the manual entry of each individual address.
+If you prefer, you can learn how to export Gmail contacts and enter them manually in your email.

 How to Send a Group Email in Gmail Without Showing Addresses